hemanta001/drone/README.md

 4.open the project

 5.From Root path of project, Run 'docker-compose -f docker-compose-mysql.yml up' for running mysql.
-This will automatically create database drones
+This will automatically create database named 'drones'

 6.open application.properties file and update the environment variables